-Sitges is a world known town merely 35 minutes away from buzzing vibrant Barcelona.
-This seaside town is an utopia for those seeking fun in the sun, great tapas and a serene Mediterranean feel.
-Known for holiday goers from all parts of Europe, mainly from France, the UK and Germany, this town packs a long list of things to do.
+Sitges is a world known town merely 35 minutes away by train from the vibrant city Barcelona.
+This seaside town is a utopia for those seeking fun in the sun, great tapas and a serene Mediterranean feel.
+Known for holiday goers from all parts of Europe, mainly from France, the UK and Germany, this town is action packed with a long list of things to enjoy.

 Since the late 19th century when renowned Spanish painter Santiago Rusiñol spent his summers in Sitges, he brought a trend of arts and crafts with him that can still be notable to this day.
-Since the 60´s this coastal town has been known as the 'miniature Ibiza' as the first Pacha club was inaugurated there.
-The night life is very buzzing, which can be reflected on the locals as their positive energy and active life-style is quite intense.
+Since the 60´s this coastal town has been known as the 'miniature Ibiza' (in addition to being the Saint-Tropez of Spain), as the first Pacha club was inaugurated there.
+The nightlife is very buzzing, which can be reflected on the locals as their lively energy and active lifestyle is quite intense.

 The illustrated tiled street signs really caught our attention.
-Some of the most beautiful streets are situated around the 17th century seaside church of Sant Bartomeu i Santa Tecla.
+Some of the most beautiful streets are situated around the 17th-century seaside church of Sant Bartomeu i Santa Tecla.
 La Davallada street is graced with very colourful plants and flowers cherishing the atmosphere and traditional local bearings.
-On the morning upon arrival we stopped at the bar-cafeteria Granja de Sitges for a full-bodied breakfast.
+On the morning of arrival, we stopped at the bar-cafeteria Granja de Sitges for a full-bodied breakfast.
 Located on the C/Major nº35, it is easily reachable from the pedestrianised walkway near the church of Sant Bartomeu i Santa Tecla.
-There is a little back door exit that leads to a small patio, perfect for catching the first rays of sun light.
+There is a little backdoor exit that leads to a small patio, perfect for catching the first rays of sunlight.